Congruences on infinite partition and partial Brauer monoids: Introduction

 \section{Introduction}

 Diagram algebras play a central role in many different areas of mathematics and science, from invariant theory \cite{Brauer1937,LZ2012} and knot theory \cite{Jones1987,Kauffman1990} to theoretical physics \cite{TL1971,Martin1994,Jones1994}.
-These algebras all have bases consisting of various kinds of set partitions; the partitions are represented and multiplied diagrammatically, hence the name.
+Typically, these algebras have bases consisting of various kinds of set partitions, which are represented and multiplied diagrammatically, hence the name.
 Every diagram algebra arises as a twisted semigroup algebra~\cite{HR2005,Wilcox2007} of an underlying diagram monoid, key examples including (partial) Brauer monoids \cite{MarMaz2014,Brauer1937,Maz1998,DEG2017}, Temperley-Lieb (a.k.a.~Jones or Kauffman) monoids \cite{TL1971,BDP2002,LF2006}, Motzkin monoids \cite{DEG2017,BH2014} and partition monoids \cite{Jones1994,Martin1994,FL2011,JEgrpm}.
 More background and references on diagram algebras and monoids may be found in the surveys \cite{Martin2008,Koenig2008} or in the introductions to \cite{DEEFHHL2015,EG2017}.

-Studies of infinite diagram monoids may be found in \cite{JEipms,JE_IBM,EF2012}.
+The motivation for studying diagram monoids themselves comes from a number of directions.
+On the one hand, some studies of diagram monoids have led immediately to important consequences for the corresponding algebras; for example, presentations of the algebras are deduced from presentations of the monoids in \cite{JE2020_TL,JEgrpm,East2018_rook,East2018_Pn}, while cellularity of the algebras (and hence a great deal of representation theoretic information) is deduced from structural properties of the monoids in \cite{Wilcox2007,DEG2017}; cf.~\cite{Xi1999}.
+Families of diagram monoids are also playing an increasingly prominent role in semigroup theory itself, underpinning a number of recent studies of pseudovarieties of finite semigroups; see especially the work of Auinger and Volkov and their collaborators \cite{AV2020,ACHLV2015,ADV2012_2,ADV2012,Auinger2014,Auinger2012,CHKLV2019,KV2019}.
+Diagram monoids have also provided a fruitful connection between algebra and many combinatorial themes such as graphs and matchings, lattice path enumeration, planar geometry and tilings, analysis of integer partitions, and more \cite{DEG2017,EG2017,DEEFHHL2015,MM2007,EmoJoKa,EKMW2018,AMM2015}.